Turmeric For Dogs: The Ultimate Guide

 - Neurological disease

-However, it’s not all bad news as there are many studies showing the wonderful anti-inflammatory properties of curcumin.
-Some studies have found that it can stand right alongside conventional anti-inflammatory drugs and has even outperformed ibuprofen and aspirin.
+However, it’s not all bad news as there are many studies showing the wonderful anti-inflammatory properties of curcumin, one of the substances found in turmeric.
+Some studies have found that curcumin can stand right alongside conventional anti-inflammatory drugs and has even outperformed ibuprofen and aspirin.

 We cannot state the importance of fighting inflammation enough.
 Because it’s a key element in so many diseases, fighting it alone can skyrocket your dog’s health in nearly every way.